sanmyyung/Sql_Project_Data_Job/README.md

 # Introduction
-In this project, we investigate job postings from 2023, focusing on data analyst roles to uncover valuable insights that can guide job seekers and organizations alike.
-The analysis aims to shed light on top-paying positions, critical skills for high-rating jobs, in-demand competencies, and optimal skills to learn.
+In this project, we focus on data analyst roles to uncover insights that can benefit job seekers and organizations.
+By examining job postings from 2023, we aim to highlight top-paying positions, essential skills for high-rating jobs, in-demand competencies, and optimal skills for career development in data analysis.
 # Background
 The job market for data analysts continues to grow, driven by the demand for data-driven decision-making across various sectors.
 This study analyzes job postings to answer the following key questions: